andrasq/node-restiq/Readme.md

 ### Restiq.mw.parseBodyParams( req, res, next )

 merge the query string parameters from the body into req.params.
 Will read the body with mw.readBody if it has not been read already.
-Does not parse JSON or BSON bodies, just HTTP query strings.

 ### Restiq.mw.readBody( req, res, next )